dnmfarrell/Lepr/README.md

 Lepr
 ====
-"Leper" is a tiny lisp-like (< 100 LOC) written in Perl.
-It supports lambdas, macros with more features on the way.
+"Leper" is a tiny Lisp-like (< 100 LOC) written in Perl.
+It supports lambdas, macros, conditional execution and more features are on the way.

 Copyright 2020 David Farrell